bp2008/SSL-Certificate-Maker/README.md

 ![Screenshot](https://i.imgur.com/zBX2ueh.png)

+## Purpose

+This program is intended for use in private networks, home labs, etc, where you want to easily create SSL certificates that never expire, and you are willing to make your operating system trust your own certificate authority.

+If you need a certificate for a public web server, this is not the tool for you.
+What you want is a certificate signed by globally-trusted certificate authority like [LetsEncrypt - Free SSL/TLS Certificates](https://letsencrypt.org/).

 ## Usage

 [Download from the releases tab](https://github.com/bp2008/SSL-Certificate-Maker/releases) and run the executable in a location where you have write permission, such as in a "Certificates" directory on your desktop.

-For basic usage, you can simply click the `Make Certificate` button and find a new `localhost.pfx` file created next to the executable.
+For basic usage, you can simply click the `Make Certificate` button and find a new `localhost.pfx` file created in the `CERT` subdirectory.
 Nobody likes renewing self-signed certificates, so by default this program uses an expiration date that is 500 years after you started it.

 ## Trusting a Certificate